Rene Lachemann: Later coaching career

 He returned to the coaching ranks the following season, on La Russa's staff with the St. Louis Cardinals, then coached for the Chicago Cubs and the Mariners, before returning to Oakland in 2005 for three years as bench coach and third base coach.
 His contract was not renewed after 2007 and he joined the Colorado Rockies' organization in 2008.
 Lachemann served through 2012 as hitting coach for their Triple-A affiliate Colorado Springs, then was added to the Rockies' MLB staff in 2013 by manager Walt Weiss, a former Oakland shortstop.
 He worked under Weiss for four seasons, until the Rockies changed managers at the close of 2016.

-Including a one-game stint as interim manager of the 2002 Cubs, Lachemann's major league managing record was 428 wins, 560 losses (.433).
+Including a one-game stint as interim manager of the 2002 Cubs, Lachemann's major league managing record was 428–560 (.433).